simurlab/simurtools/README.md

 Help in: http://simurtools.dieecs.com

 ## Technologies
-Other toolboxes and Simulink tools are ocassionally used: Robotics Systems Toolbox, Sensor Fusion Toolbox, Simscape
+Other toolboxes and Simulink tools are occasionally used: Robotics Systems Toolbox, Sensor Fusion Toolbox, Simscape

 ## Setup
 Download from the AddsOn Manager inside Matlab